Want to drive through shots faster?

 3. Prowler Push

-However, they are by far the best way to build the necessary power for the takedown specific situations above.
+They are the best way to build the necessary strength and power for finishing takedowns.

 But Dickie, I thought Prowler pushes were just for making you tired and puke.

-Well, while this is true, they’re actually about as perfect of an exercise as you can get for developing power for takedowns.
+While this is true, they’re actually about as perfect of an exercise as you can get for developing functional takedown power.

 Why?

-First, it develops great starting strength/power because the resistance is the most when you first start (just like when you first get in on a leg attack).
+First, it develops great starting strength/power because there’s no momentum when you first start.
+This is just like when you first get in on a leg attack.

-Second, it trains your legs to produce power horizontally.
+Second, it trains your legs to produce force horizontally.

-Third, it doesn’t “over-mimic” a penetration step (you’ll see what I mean in the “Why You Might Not Want To Shoot With Bands” section).
+Third, it doesn’t “over-mimic” a penetration step (you’ll see what I mean in the section below).

 How To Use The Prowler To Maximize Your Power

-However, I got an email from the super smart Bret Contreras the other day directing me to a new article that had just been posted by top biomechanics researcher, Chris Beardsley (check it out here).
+I got an email from the super smart Bret Contreras the other day.
+In it, he directed me to a new article that had just been posted by top biomechanics researcher, Chris Beardsley (check it out here).

 Here are two charts presented in the discussed study that caught my eye:

 I know- scientific charts are boring!
-But wake up; I promise you I’ll break it down for you.
+But wake up.
+I promise I’ll break it down for you.

 What Do These Charts Mean?

-The Jump Squat using 40% of your max was a close 2nd in peak ground reaction force and a close 3rd in peak power production.
+The Jump Squat using 40% of your max was a close 2nd in peak ground reaction force.
+It was also a close 3rd in peak power production.

-Creating a lot of force and power when you shoot means more effective takedowns.
+Creating a lot of force and power when you shoot means you’re more likely to score.

-So, here’s what I’d do to make this a little more systematized and take the “shot in the dark” guesswork out of your training program.
+So, here’s what I do to make this a little more systematized.

 Step 1- Determine a max weight for your Prowler push.

 Requirements- Keep it around 8 yards, give or take.
 Why?
-Because in order to shoot, or finish a takedown you never need to cover much more than 8 yards in distance before you either score or go out of bounds.
+Because in order to shoot, or finish a takedown you never need to cover much more than 8 yards.
+You either score in that distance or you go out of bounds.

-Additionally, this needs to be a smooth push from start to finish, no stopping.
+Additionally, this needs to be a smooth push from start to finish.
+Don’t stop or it doesn’t count.

-Step 2- Total up the weight used (at least estimate the weight of the Prowler, if not try to weigh it).
+Step 2- Total up the weight.
+Include the weight of the Prowler

-I would recommend starting with 8-12 pushes after a thorough warm up (the warm up is used to get your system firing on all cylinders to maximize your power on each push).
+I would recommend starting with 8-12 pushes after a thorough warm up.
+A good warm up is essential.
+It’s used to get your system firing on all cylinders.
+This will maximize your power on each push.

 Take breaks as needed to ensure your effort stays high.